 We usually require applicants to hold an honours degree or equivalent.

-If you are currently NOT employed as a teacher and will be seeking a placement school, the following has been put in place in order to support you.
-Please read the following before applying:
+If you are not currently employed as a teacher and will be seeking a placement school, the following has been put in place in order to support you.
+Please read the following before applying.

 Observation of experienced teachers

-You should secure a reasonable number of teaching observations per week to support your work on the Subject Studies and Practice of Teaching modules.
-This can be in a school of your choice, and it is usually the school where you will undertake your placement.
+Where possible, you should secure a reasonable number of teaching observations per week to support your work on the Subject Studies and Practice of Teaching modules.
+This can be in a school of your choice, and it is usually in the school where you will undertake your placement.

 Before applying please note: